 There is magic in the misery: carbon consciousness holds no power over the transcendental runners-high.
 I run with a hunger to feel more alive, and those moments in steady stride remind me how precious life is.
 What a wild and rare gift it is to even exist.

 Yosemite National Park

 REGISTRATION FOR SLO ULTRA NOW OPEN.
 On September 1, 2018, join us for an epic day of trail running, live music, BBQ and more!
-Pick your race - 50-mile ultra race, Road Runners Club of America (RRCA) Marathon State Trail Championship, cross country half marathon or a 5K run.
+Pick your race - 50K Road Runners Club of America (RRCA) State Trail Championship, cross country half marathon or a 5K run.
+Plus kids races!
 Racers can register HERE.

 ABOUT RACE SLO